moondance-labs/tanssi-docs/builders/tutorials/oracles/phala.md

     --8<-- 'code/builders/tutorials/oracles/phala/OffchainAggregator.s.sol'
     ```

 There's a few more changes that we need to make in `feeder.ts`, the file that maintains and updates our price feeds.
-You'll need to insert the details of your EVM ContainerChains as follows:
+You'll need to insert the details of your EVM Appchain as follows:

 ```typescript
 --8<-- 'code/builders/tutorials/oracles/phala/define-chain.ts'
 ```

 You'll also see two arrays of contract addresses at the top of `feeder.ts`.
 The first array, named `mainnetFeedContracts` refers to Ethereum mainnet aggregator contract addresses, and you can leave that untouched.
-The second array, named `aggregatorContracts ` still contains the addresses of the aggregator contracts on the demo EVM ContainerChain.
+The second array, named `aggregatorContracts ` still contains the addresses of the aggregator contracts on the demo EVM Appchain.
 You should erase this array such that it is empty.
-We'll return to it later and add the contract addresses of our aggregator contracts specific to our own EVM ContainerChain once they are deployed.
+We'll return to it later and add the contract addresses of our aggregator contracts specific to our own EVM Appchain once they are deployed.

 Once you're finished editing, your `feeder.ts` file should resemble the below: